smorf-ntsg/naip-chm/README.md

 **Google Earth Engine:**
 *   **Earth Engine Asset:** The dataset is available as an Earth Engine asset: `projects/naip-chm/assets/conus-structure-model`

-**Google Cloud Storage (Requester Pays):**
+**Google Cloud Storage:**
 The generated assets are available on Google Cloud Storage (`gs://naip-chm-assets`).
 **Note:** This is a **Requester Pays** bucket.
 For detailed information on accessing the data, file structure, and metadata, please refer to `data/gcs_assets/README`.

 ### 2. Inference Assets
-This repository includes the pre-trained model weights, but static conditioning rasters must be downloaded separately to support local inference.
+This repository includes the model weights, but static conditioning rasters must be downloaded separately to support local inference.

-*   **Pre-trained Model Weights:** Located at `model/model_20251016.pt`
+*   **Model Weights:** Located at `model/model_20251016.pt`
-*   **Static Conditioning Rasters:** To support local inference, download the required environmental raster data (elevation, climate, soil, NLCD, and ecoregion) by running:
+*   **Static Conditioning Rasters:** To support local inference, download the required environmental raster data by running:
     ```bash
     python scripts/download_conditioning_data.py
     ```